bobschreiner/pauli_lcu_omp/README.md

 To install Python bindings from source:

     $ git clone git@github.com:bobschreiner/pauli_lcu_omp.git
+    $ python3 -m venv venv
+    $ source venv/bin/activate
     $ cd pauli_lcu_omp
     $ pip install -r requirements.txt
     $ pip install .

+Note that when trying to install this version of pauli_lcu a compiler that supports OpenMP needs to be provided in setup.py.

 For use in C, `pauli_decomposition_omp.h` can be used as a stand-alone library.
 Windows is not currently supported.
 In this case, we recommend to use WSL or Linux VM.